mewspring/wandi/README.md

 wandi
 =====

-This package specifies common interfaces used for window creation, drawing and event handling.
+This package specifies common interfaces used for window creation, event handling and image drawing.
 It is heavily inspired by [go.wde][].

 [go.wde]: https://github.com/skelterjohn/go.wde